-Housing Assistance Payments Contract (HAP Contract) Section 8 Tenant-Based Assistance Housing Choice Voucher Program

-U.S. Department of Housing and Urban Development Office of Public and Indian Housing

-Part A of the HAP Contract: Contract Information (To prepare the contract, fill out all contract information in Part A.) Contents of Contract This HAP contract has three parts: Part A: Contract Information Part B: Body of Contract Part C: Tenancy Addendum Tenant Contract Unit Household The following persons may reside in the unit.
+Part A of the HAP Contract: Contract Information

+(To prepare the contract, fill out all contract information in Part A.)

+1. Contents of Contract

+- This HAP contract has three parts:

+- Part A: Contract Information

+- Part B: Body of Contract

+- Part C: Tenancy Addendum

+2. Tenant

+3. Contract Unit

+4. Household

+The following persons may reside in the unit.
 Other persons may not be added to the household without prior written approval of the owner and the PHA.

-Initial Lease Term The initial lease term begins on (mm/dd/yyyy): The initial lease term ends on (mm/dd/yyyy): Initial Rent to Owner The initial rent to owner is: \$ During the initial lease term, the owner may not raise the rent to owner.
-Initial Housing Assistance Payment The HAP contract term commences on the first day of the initial lease term.
+5. Initial Lease Term

+The initial lease term begins on (mm/dd/yyyy):

+The initial lease term ends on (mm/dd/yyyy):

+6. Initial Rent to Owner

+The initial rent to owner is: \$ During the initial lease term, the owner may not raise the rent to owner.

+7. Initial Housing Assistance Payment

+The HAP contract term commences on the first day of the initial lease term.
 At the beginning of the HAP contract term, the amount of the housing assistance payment by the PHA to the owner is \$ per month.
 The amount of the monthly housing assistance payment by the PHA to the owner is subject to change during the HAP contract term in accordance with HUD requirements.
+8. Utilities and Appliances

-e or pay for the utilities/appliances cated below by a "T".
-Unless other
+The owner shall provide or pay for the utilities/appliances indicated below by an "O".
+The tenant shall provide or pay for the utilities/appliances indicated below by a "T".
+Unless otherwise specified below, the owner shall pay for all utilities and provide the refrigerator and range/microwave.

 Item Specify fuel type Paid by

-Heating ☐ Natural gas ☐ Bottle gas ☐ Electric ☐ Heat Pump ☐ Oil ☐ Other
+Heating □ Natural gas □ Bottle gas Electric Heat Pump Oil Other

-Cooking ☐ Natural gas ☐ Bottle gas ☐ Electric Other
+Cooking □ Natural gas □ Bottle gas Electric Other

-Water Heating ☐ Natural gas ☐ Bottle gas ☐ Electric Oil Other
+Water Heating □ Natural gas □ Bottle gas Electric Oil Other

 Other Electric

 Water

-Sewer
+Sewer -

-Trash Collection
+Trash Collection -

 Air Conditioning

 Other (specify)

 Provided by

-Refrigerator
+Refrigerator -

 Range/Microwave

+Signatures

+Public Housing Ag gency Owner

-Print or Type Name Owner Print or Type Nam ne of Owner
+Print or Type Name of PHA Print or Type Name of Owner

+Thin of Type Name Thin of Type Name of Owner

 Signature Signature

-Print or Type Name and Title of Signatory Print or Type Nam ne and Title of Signator ту
+Print or Type Name and Title of Signatory Print or Type Name and Title of Signator У

-Date (mm/dd/yyyy) Date (mm/dd/yyyy y)
+Date (mm/dd/yyyy)) Date (mm/dd/yyyy)

 Mail payments to:

 Name

-Address (street, cir ty, state, zip code)
+Address (street, city, state, zip code)